vedph/gve-doc/export/export-tei-digits.md

 6. v5>v6: move `zero` before `one`
 7. v6>v7: insert space before `one` (staged version "beta")

 >Note that the last 2 operations are grouped because they are semantically one, i.e. adding the space is implicit in moving the word so that we avoid stitching words after moving.
+Additionally, we might also add another operation to remove the final space after zero is moved, but we omit this to make the example shorter, as a trailing space in the rendition makes no harm.

 ## Versions